 The first thing that comes to my mind when I think about Welsh Wedding Traditions is probably St. Dwynwen’s Day and Llanddwyn Island not far from Newborough Beach on Anglesey.
 It’s where Dwynwen, the Welsh patron saint of lovers, lived in the fifth Century.

 Legend has it that she was one of the prettiest of Brychan Brycheiniog’s 24 daughters.
-She fell in love with a prince called Maelon Dafodrill, but unfortunately her father had already arranged for her to marry someone else.
+She fell in love with a prince called Maelon Dafodrill, but unfortunately, her father had already arranged for her to marry someone else.

 Dwynwen was so upset that she begged God to help her forget Maelon.
 He sent an angel to visit Dwynwen when she was asleep.
 The angel carried a sweet potion designed to erase all memory of Maelon and to turn him into a block of ice.

 God then granted Dwynwen three wishes.
 Her first wish was not to turn Maelon into a block of ice.
-Her second wish was that God meet the hopes & dreams of true lovers.
+Her second wish was that God meets the hopes & dreams of true lovers.
 And thirdly she wished that she should never have to marry.
 All of her three wishes were fulfilled, and as a thank you, Dwynwen fully devoted herself to God’s service for the rest of her life.

 Love Spoons & Welsh Wedding Traditions

 Who doesn’t love Welsh Wedding Traditions and a good wooden love spoon, right?
-In pre-industrial Wales courting was an important, and often lengthy, process.
+In pre-industrial Wales, courting was an important, and often lengthy, process.
 Maybe sailors invented the love spoon, often far away from loved ones on long sea voyages.
 Activities like carving & decorating whale bones would at the very least have helped to pass time.

-An alternative explanation might be young men sitting – fully chaperoned! – in front of the farm house fire with their future wife and he family passing the long evenings by carving and whittling at pieces of wood.
+An alternative explanation might be young men sitting – fully chaperoned! – in front of the farmhouse fire with their future wife and he family passing the long evenings by carving and whittling at pieces of wood.

 The throwing of confetti as the happy couple leaves the church developed from a pagan ritual where grain was tossed at a newly married couple to wish them a fertile union.

-Welsh brides also believed that if, by some chance, their wedding dress was torn on the wedding day then it denoted a bright & happy future.
-Something I more than agree with 🙂
+Welsh brides also believed that if by some chance, their wedding dress was torn on the wedding day then it denoted a bright & happy future.
+Something I more than agree with :)

 Wedding dresses, incidentally, were historically not white.
-Brides traditionally wore their *best* dress for the wedding and it wasn’t actually until Anne of Burgundy (the Duchess of Bedford) was married to Louis XII of France in 1499, clad in a white dress, that the colour became popular.
+Brides traditionally wore their *best* dress for the wedding and it wasn’t actually until Anne of Burgundy (the Duchess of Bedford) married Louis XII of France in 1499, clad in a white dress, that the colour became popular.

 The Bridal Bouquet

 Do you know of any other Welsh Wedding Traditions?
-Shoot me a message – would love to hear all about them!
+Shoot me a message, would love to hear all about them!
 My email is [email protected]